Seizure disorder - InDepth; Epileptic - epilepsy - InDepth

-Benign Familial Neonatal Convulsions: Benign familial neonatal convulsions (BFNC) are a rare, inherited form of generalized seizures that occur in infancy.
-BFNC appears to be caused by genetic defects that affect channels in nerve cells that carry potassium.
+Benign familial neonatal epilepsy (BFNE) are a rare, inherited form of generalized seizures that occur in infancy.
+BFNE appears to be caused by genetic defects that affect channels that carry potassium in nerve cells.

-Lennox-Gastaut Syndrome: Lennox-Gastaut syndrome is a severe form of epilepsy in young children that causes multiple seizures and some developmental disability.
-It usually involves absence, tonic, and partial seizures.
+Lennox-Gastaut syndrome is a severe form of epilepsy in toddlers and young children that causes multiple seizures and some developmental disability.
+It usually involves absence, tonic, and focal seizures.

-Landau-Kleffner Syndrome: Landau-Kleffner syndrome is a rare epileptic condition that typically affects children ages 3 to 7.
-It results in the loss of ability to communicate either with speech or by writing (aphasia).
+Landau-Kleffner syndrome is a rare epileptic condition that typically affects children ages 3 to 7.
+It results in the loss of ability to communicate either with speech or by writing (aphasia.)

-Non-Epileptic Seizures: Non-epileptic seizures refer to events that resemble epileptic seizures but are not caused by abnormal electrical activity in the brain.
-Non-epileptic seizures may be physical or psychological in origin.
+Non-epileptic seizures refer to events that resemble epileptic seizures but are not caused by abnormal electrical activity in the brain.
+Non-epileptic seizures may be physiological or psychological in origin.

 Physiologic non-epileptic seizures result from conditions such as sudden drops in blood pressure (syncope), abnormal heart rhythms (cardiac arrhythmia), low blood sugar associated with diabetes (hypoglycemia), or sleep disorders such as narcolepsy.
 Psychogenic non-epileptic seizures are usually due to emotional trauma or stress.